-I wasn’t going to write a review about the Monica Isabel Beach Club in Albufeira, but after our holiday in Portugal at this hotel I felt I should write about it on the blog so that families can make an informed decision before they book.
+I wasn’t going to write a review about the Monica Isabel Beach Club in Albufeira, but after our holiday in Portugal at this hotel I felt I should share our experience on the blog.
+I want families considering booking a Monica Isabel Beach All Inclusive holiday to make an informed decision before they decide to stay here whether they use Sunmaster, Jet2 or Thomas Cook.

-I booked a 5 night break to Portugal with Sunmaster Holidays for me and the girls for the first week of January.
-We were all looking forward to our winter sun on the Algarve in Portugal.
+I booked a 5 night break to Monica Isabel Beach Blub Albufeira with Sunmaster Holidays for me and the girls for the first week of January.
+We were all really looking forward to our winter sun at the part of the Algarve in Portugal.
 Given that the girls have the whole first week of January off school it is a great opportunity to get a cheap family holiday.

-By the time we arrived at the hotel it was dark, which I don’t think is the best way to start any holiday.
+By the time we arrived at the Monica Isabel Algarve it was dark, which I don’t think is the best way to start any holiday.
 You always look forward to waking up and seeing everything in daylight but at that point it didn’t feel like the end of the world.

-As we approached reception there was a man talking to the hotel staff about being ill and how he’d just got to the point of being able to keep food down.
-He asked how many people had asked to see a doctor and she told him 130 guests had been sick and seen a doctor while at the hotel.
+As we approached the hotel Monica Isabel reception there was a man talking to the hotel staff about being ill and how he’d just got to the point of being able to keep food down.
+He asked how many people had asked to see a doctor and she told him 130 guests had been sick and seen a doctor while at the Monica Isabel Beach Resort Albufeira.

-We dropped off our suitcases and decided to head to the restaurant.
+We dropped off our suitcases and decided to head to the Monica Isabel hotel restaurant.
 On the way to the restaurant we passed a woman carrying a bowl of soup.
 She told us she had to take it to her friend who couldn’t leave the room as she was sick.
-We decided to risk visiting the restaurant anyway hoping the hotel were taking the necessary steps to reduce the spread of the sickness bug.
+We decided to risk visiting the restaurant anyway hoping the Monica Isabel Hotel Portugal were taking the necessary steps to reduce the spread of the sickness bug.

-We arrived on Wednesday and from the moment we arrived we made sure we washed our hands regularly and used the hand sanitizers provided, but sadly the hotel staff were not enforcing the need for everyone to do this.
-We were careful what we ate as well, trying to avoid anything that might cause an upset stomach.
+We arrived at the Monica Isabel Beach Hotel on Wednesday and from the moment we arrived we made sure we washed our hands regularly and used the hand sanitisers provided, but sadly the hotel staff were not enforcing the need for everyone to do this.
+We were careful what we ate as well, trying to avoid any of the Monica Isabel Beach Club food that might cause an upset stomach.

 On Friday evening we went to dinner for 6.30pm but Brook was showing signs of having stomach ache and was off her food.
 It takes a lot to put Brook off eating at all so I was concerned this wasn’t going to end well.
 She went down hill quickly and I rushed her to the toilet where she was violently sick.

-We left the restaurant quickly and as we walked outside someone else had been sick right outside the restaurant door.
+We left the Monica Isabel Beach hotel restaurant quickly and as we walked outside someone else had been sick right outside the restaurant door.
 Paper towels had been thrown over it, but it needed clearing up quickly.
 Obviously I don’t know when this happened as we had to leave and head to our room.

 We went back to the room and Brook was sick for most of the night.
 At about 9pm Indie started being sick as well.
 I was rapidly running out of towels and bedclothes so it was probably a blessing in disguise that about an hour later we had some kind of leak and water was pouring out into the kitchen and the bathroom.
 There was about an inch of water so our room was uninhabitable.
 We were moved rooms pretty quickly but it was drama we didn’t need adding into the mix.

-I think it’s fair to say that the Monica Isabel Beach Club is a fairly tired hotel.
+I think it’s fair to say that the hotel Monica Isabel Beach Club Algarve is a fairly tired hotel.
 It’s so large that keeping up with repairs and modernisation is probably impossible.
 There are apartments spread around the complex and a main hotel.
 The apartments are big but very basic.
-I’ve seen similar in Spain but set up as timeshare/holiday homes and that would probably be a more feasible business model compared to the one they are currently using.
-If you have mobility issues at all staying in one of the apartments would probably create some issues for you when it came to getting to the restaurant or beach.
+I’ve seen similar in Spain but set up as timeshare/holiday homes and that would probably be a more feasible business model compared to the one they are currently using at Monica Isabel Albufeira.
+If you have mobility issues at all, staying in one of the apartments would probably create some issues for you when it came to getting to the hotel restaurant or beach.

-We booked the holiday at Monica Isabel Beach Club fully aware that the apartments were probably going to be on the basic side but we were more interested in the beach location and the winter sun than staying in stylish hotel accommodation.
-If we had not of experienced the issues we did with the sickness I would have been very happy with the holiday given the price we paid.
+We booked the holiday at Monica Isabel Beach Club Albufeira fully aware that the apartments were probably going to be on the basic side but we were more interested in the beach location and the winter sun than staying in stylish hotel accommodation.
+If we had not of experienced the issues we did with the sickness I would have been very happy with the holiday at Monica Isabel hotel given the price we paid.

-Brook and Indie were sick for around 10 hours each and fortunately it stopped.
+Brook and Indie were sick for around 10 hours each and fortunately it stopped before breakfast.
 We told reception that our room would need a thorough clean and all the bed clothes would need changing.
 When we came back at lunchtime it was clean and presentable again which was a huge relief.

 The Studio Apartment